 This is a guide on how to set up your accounts using Microsoft Excel.
-I have tried to write it as clearly as possible so I may well be explaining things you already know.
-Apologies if this is the case.
+This guide has been written as clearly as possible to be understood by all, it may well explain things you already know, apologies if this is the case.

 - Open an Excel document by clicking on icon for Microsoft Office Excel

 - Save blank document as Accounts 201.. (or whatever you wish to call it).
 Ideally it should include the year so you can find it easily.